Mowse98/MowseDeaths/README.md

 ## Installing

 * Click the green '<> Code' button at the top and Download as Zip
-* Put this folder in your datapacks folder
+* Put the contained folder in your datapacks folder

 #### If you notice anything not working correctly, or have any suggestions, let me know :)